terrytangyuan/autoplotly/README.md

-# autoplotly - Automatic Generation of Interactive Plots for Popular Statistical Results
+# autoplotly

-This R package provides functionalities to automatically generate interactive plot for many popular statistical results supported by [ggfortify](https://github.com/sinhrks/ggfortify) package with [plotly.js](https://plot.ly) and [ggplot2](http://ggplot2.tidyverse.org/) style.
+This R package provides functionalities to automatically generate interactive visualizations for many popular statistical results supported by [ggfortify](https://github.com/sinhrks/ggfortify) package with [plotly.js](https://plot.ly) and [ggplot2](http://ggplot2.tidyverse.org/) style.
 The generated plot can also be easily extended using ggplot2 syntax while keeping the plot interactive.